 Tell your doctor immediately, or go to Accident and Emergency at the nearest hospital if you notice any of the following:

-- swelling of the face, lips, tongue throat which may cause difficulty breathing or swallowing
+- swelling of the face, lips, tongue, or throat which may cause difficulty breathing or swallowing

 - signs of worsening heart failure such as shortness of breath, sometimes with tiredness or weakness, swelling of the feet or legs due to fluid build up